- No call-out fees. Plumbers are free to your door.

 Here are 5 common causes of leaking pipes:

 Corrosion generally affects pipes that are 10 years old or more, where rust and corrosion can eat away at the pipe and eventually create just enough space for water to escape through.
 Once the leak has been made, the integrity of the walls of the pipes begin to weaken, and will eventually cause the pipe to burst.
-It is highly recommended that
+It is highly recommended that these kinds of pipes are replaced with new plumbing.
+It is a common issue within old houses with plumbing systems that date back to a few decade ago.

 2. Water Pressure